Purpose of the Financial Declaration

 When you complete your Financial Declaration, you will be asked to:

-- Show that you have sufficient funding to cover the course fees for Year 1 of your course by providing financial evidence such as a letter from your scholarship sponsor or your bank;
+- Show that you have sufficient funding to cover the course fees for Year 1 of your course by providing financial evidence such as a letter from your scholarship sponsor;

 - Give your assurance that you are able and willing to meet all course fees beyond Year 1, if the duration of your course is longer than a year (no financial evidence is required); and